Oracle DENSE_RANK

 Note that the partition by clause must appear before the order by clause.

-Oracle DENSE_RANK() function examples
+Basic Oracle DENSE_RANK() function example #

 First, create a new table named dense_rank_demo for demonstration: